antoineMoPa/shadergif/doc/docs/tutorials/building-a-bridge.md

 	    gl_FragColor = col;
 	}

-You should now see that:
+You should now see that (nothing):

 ![We see nothing yet](building-a-bridge/nothing-at-all-yet.gif)

 Marvelous!
-But let's add actually... things!
+But let's actually add things!

 In the bridge function, you can begin by plotting a line.
 Even easier: draw the area below a line: